 Most of my work favorably utilize the element of chance, channeling my sensibility to critically engage and consider the critical aspect of time (deep time) and space (internal and external); the forces that push and pull, dynamisms that entwine and separate within the context of dualism.
 I believe, that these dichotomies (the yin and yang) that define the symbiosis of all living things remain as the foundational discourse conveyed within my process-oriented work.
 These are my interpretations and representations of available knowledge systems that distinguish and emphasize the notion of wholeness; being one with the cosmos, knowing our place in it, and embracing all its mysteries.
 These similarities and interconnections transformed my perception towards life; intimate dialogues that record my diverse emotions and awareness, a personalized focus of inquest through art.

-2020 Title TBD, Downtown Pomona Owners Association, CA (up coming)
+2021 The World in Between, Downtown Pomona Owners Association, CA (up coming)

-2020 Essentials of Materials, Progress Gallery, CA (up coming)
+2021 Strange Familiarness, Progress Gallery, CA (up coming)

 2019 Contemplations of the Infinite, International Art Museum of America, CA